-You should also ensure there is an adequate supply of paper in the receipt printer.
+You should also ensure there is a supply of paper in the receipt printer.
 Many registers may also require a unique clerk code to be entered.

-This allows employers to identify which member of staff was responsible for specific transactions, regardless of how many utilize the same register.
+This allows employers to identify which member of staff was responsible for specific transactions, regardless of how many use the same register.

 Step 2 - Product Input